Prism

 Some neat reflection effects

-Although it isn't the most versatile model, it can still make some pretty cool scenes!
+Although it isn't the most physically accurate model, it can still make some pretty cool scenes!
 This alongside some basic shadows by tracing rays towards light and looking for obstructions, and we can get some pretty neat geometry out of giving our models some reflection.

 Frameless Rendering